developingAlex/react-api-stockprice-app/README.md

         );
     ```
 1. you should now have a loading screen that never changes.
 Now we move onto making the loading actually load the data and display it.
-1. Adding a function for when the component is initially mounted:
+1. Adding a function in App.js (just below where we define the state within the Class App block) for when the component is initially mounted:
     ```javascript
     // the first time our component is rendered
     // this method is called: